 - Logical Test: It is nothing but our conditional test.

-- Value if True: If the above logical test in excel is TRUE, what should be the result.
+- Value if True: If the above logical test in Excel is TRUE, what should be the result.

-- Values if FALSE: If the above logical test in excel is FALSE, what should be the result.
+- Values if FALSE: If the above logical test in Excel is FALSE, what should be the result.

 For example, take a look at the below data.

-Step 2: Now pass the logical test in excel, i.e., Price >80.
+Step 2: Now pass the logical test in Excel, Price >80.

-We got the result as Costly.
+We got the result of "Costly."

 #3 – IF with AND & OR Logical Functions in Excel